 Based on a census carried out by the Government in 2015, Qatar had a total population of 2,404,776 as at April 2015 indicating a 41.5 per cent. increase since the last census carried out in 2010 when, as at April 2010, Qatar had a total population of 1,699,435.
-According to the Ministry of Development Planning and Statistics, as at 1 January 2018, Qatar's population stood at 2,643,728.
+According to the Ministry of Development Planning and Statistics, as at 28 February 2019, Qatar's population stood at 2,772,947.
 A large portion of Qatar's population comprises non-Qatari nationals.

 In terms of foreign relations and membership of international organisations, Qatar, together with Bahrain, Kuwait, Oman, Saudi Arabia and the UAE form the GCC.
-Furthermore, Qatar is a member of the OPEC, the Gas Exporting Countries Forum (which was established in 2008 and has its headquarters in Doha) and the United Nations.
-It is also a member of numerous international and multilateral organisations, including the International Monetary Fund, the International Bank for Reconstruction and Development, the World Trade Organisation, the League of Arab States, The Organisation of the Islamic Conference, the Multinational Investment Guarantee Organisation and UNESCO.
+Furthermore, Qatar is a member of the Gas Exporting Countries Forum (which was established in 2008 and has its headquarters in Doha) and the United Nations.
+It is also a member of numerous international and multilateral organisations, including the International Monetary Fund, the International Bank for Reconstruction and Development, the World Trade Organisation, the Arab League (formally the League of Arab States), The Organisation of the Islamic Conference and the Multinational Investment Guarantee Organisation and UNESCO.
+Effective 1 January 2019, Qatar withdrew its membership of OPEC.